 A raft of experts have suggested that future deaths could be prevented if Australia simply looked at alternative drug policies, such as those adopted by European countries.

-In the Netherlands – the home of EDM and rave culture – the government has accepted the fact that ecstasy use is rife, and has focussed on harm minimisation instead of drug prevention.
+In the Netherlands – the home of EDM and rave culture – the government has accepted the fact that ecstasy use is rife, and has focused on harm minimisation instead of drug prevention.

 There, many rave parties are frequented by on-site pill testing services, which allow drug users to screen the contents of their pills for any dangerous substances.